GeeTransit/Form/README.md

 ## Config

 The *config.txt* file starts with the link to the Google Form (just copy from the address bar).

-The following lines have the following form:
+The following lines contain info for each entry and the format is shown below.
+Empty lines and lines starting with `"#"` are skipped.
+Spaces between parts are ignored.

 ```
 ["*"] ["!"] type "-" key ";" [title] "=" [value]